msft-mirror-aosp/platform.external.pigweed/pw_async2/codelab.rst

 What's a Task?
 ==============
-A :doxylink:`pw::async2::Task` is the basic unit of execution in this framework.
+A :doxylink:`Task <pw::async2::Task>` is the basic unit of execution in this framework.
 It's an object that represents a job to be done, like blinking an LED, processing sensor data, or, in our case, running a vending machine.